alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 on item prices, haggle for good deals, and get a sense for when a price spike is real or someone trying to manipulate the market.
 There is no regulation, with all the upsides and downsides that implies.

-This post is *not* about that.
+This post is *not* about that, because,

 ![Ain't nobody got time for that](/public/np-guide/notime.gif) {: .centered }

 Instead, this post is about ways to extract value from the built-in site features of Neopets.
+We are going to do *honest work* and fail to ever reach the market-moving elite class and we are going to be *fine with that*.
-Everything here is doable without having to directly interact with another Neopets user, aside from selling items for profit.
+Everything here is doable without direct interaction with any other Neopets user, aside from selling items for profit.

+I've tried to limit this to just things that I think are worth your time.
-I have ordered this post from most to least impactful.
-This means I am leaving out *tons* of site actions that give you free stuff, because a lot of it just isn't worth your time.
-Still, even many of the things in this post aren't worth your time.
+There are *tons* of site actions that give you free stuff, except the stuff is all junk.

 # Daily Quests